kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-02-Accuracy-Precision-Recall.md

 ---
 layout: post
 title: 'Accuracy, Precision, Recall, F1 Score and ROC curve'
-excerpt: In this post we discuss about some other metrics that can be used for classification problems instead of accuracy.
-By real world examples, it is shown how crucial it is to think very carefully before choosing a metric to use.
+excerpt: In this post, we discuss some other metrics that can be used for classification problems instead of accuracy.
+By real-world examples, it is shown how crucial it is to think very carefully before choosing a metric to use.
-    Because wrongly chosen metric can potentially fool you to believe that your model is very good when in reality it is not.
+    Because wrongly chosen metrics can potentially fool you to believe that your model is very good when in reality it is not.

 tags:
     - machine learning